When does the period known as the "Day of the Lord" occur?

 Ted's Response:

-Commonly, but I believe incorrectly, the entire 70th Week is referred to as the "Day of the Lord," especially by those who embrace the "Pre-Trib" Rapture point of view.
-On the contrary, I believe that the Day of the Lord period will not begin until well after the midpoint of the 70th Week.
-The (primary) Rapture event will occur at some point after the opening of the Sixth Seal; then, chronologically, the Seventh Seal will be opened, beginning the Day of the Lord period.
+Commonly, but I believe incorrectly, the entire 70th Week, often referred to as the "Tribulation period," is referred to as the "Day of the Lord."
+On the contrary, I believe that the Day of the Lord period will not begin until well after the middle of the 70th Week.
+The (primary) Rapture event will occur at some point after the opening of the Sixth Seal (Revelation 6:12-14); then, chronologically, the Seventh Seal will be opened (8:1), beginning the Day of the Lord period.

-In The Rapture commentary, it is demonstrated that the following events will occur, in chronological order:
+In my commentary on The Rapture, it is demonstrated that the following events will occur, in chronological order:

 The seven angels who will "blow out" the seven Trumpet Judgments evidently are the same seven angels which represented the seven churches (Revelation 1:20), about which John wrote in Chapter 2 and Chapter 3 of Revelation.
 John also saw four of these angels, prior to the sealing of the 144,000 (7:1).
 These four angels will be responsible for sending judgments which directly and adversely will affect the land, trees, sea, rivers, and atmosphere of the earth (8:6-12).
 Apparently, the two witnesses will be responsible for bringing down some of the judgments (11:3-6).